Crunchy-DL/Crunchy-Downloader/README.md

 # 💾 Crunchyroll-Downloader

-A simple software that allows you to download your favorite series and episodes directly from [Crunchyroll](https://www.crunchyroll.com).
+A simple crunchyroll downloader that allows you to download your favorite series and episodes directly from [Crunchyroll](https://www.crunchyroll.com).

 <p align="center">
   <a href="https://github.com/Crunchy-DL/Crunchy-Downloader">